zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-autopilot/run-autopilot.md

 ## Task 1: Improve Query performance and Heatwave memory usage using Auto Encoding

-1. Run the following 4 queries and record the runtime:
+1. Run the following four queries and record the runtime:

  **Query a)** Find per-company average age of passengers from Switzerland, Italy and France